Indianapolis 500 Betting Online

 Chip Ganassi Racing |

 Helio Castroneves won his fourth Indy 500 in 2021, becoming the fourth driver to win the race four times.
 He joined A.J.
-Foyt, A. Unser Sr. and Rick Mears as a four-time winner.
-There have been 20 drivers to win this race more than once.
+Foyt, Al Unser and Rick Mears with the most all-time wins.
+There have been 21 drivers to win this race more than once.
+The most recent being Josef Newgarden in 2023 and 2024.
 Somewhat surprisingly, Scott Dixon is not among those drivers to win this race multiple times.

 Most Career Wins (By Driver)